Direct voice input: Aviation

 Prior to its widespread deployment, a handful of conventional military aircraft were converted to trial DVI systems; examples include the Harrier AV-8B and F-16 VISTA.
-In another case, an General Dynamics F-16 Fighting Falcon simulator was modified with DVI for a voice control study that was undertaken by the Royal Netherlands Air Force.
+In another case, a General Dynamics F-16 Fighting Falcon simulator was modified with DVI for a voice control study that was undertaken by the Royal Netherlands Air Force.
 DVI trials have also been conducted on helicopters, including the Boeing AH-64 Apache, showing the potential to improve flight safety and mission effectiveness.

 Numerous modern fighter aircraft have been outfitted with DVI systems, often in combination with various other man-machine interface schemes, such as HOTAS-compliant controls and other advanced control technologies.
 The combination of Voice and HOTAS control schemes has sometimes been referred to as the "V-TAS" concept.
 A prominent fighter aircraft to be furnished with a V-TAS cockpit is the Eurofighter Typhoon.
 The Lockheed Martin F-35 Lightning II also features a DVI system, which was developed by Adacel.
 Other examples includes the Dassault Rafale and the Saab JAS 39 Gripen.

 Numerous aircraft have been planned to use DVI.
 At one stage, the United States Air Force had sought to integrate DVI upon the Lockheed Martin F-22 Raptor; however, the technology was eventually judged to pose too many technical risks at that point in time, and thus such efforts were abandoned.